 By Josh Geiger Contributing Editor

 Editor’s Note: A major part of the grilling experience here in the United States is the hamburger.
 For those gathering around the table, part of the experience is the choice of condiment.
-Who would have imagined the history of that red stuff everybody loves was so complicated.
+Who would have imagined that the history of that red stuff everybody loves was so complicated.